mityax/gnome-extension-touchup/CONTRIBUTING.md

 I'm always open to and very thankful for contributions by anyone!

 Before you start working on big changes or new features though, please make sure to read this document.
-Also, if you intend to do more then tiny bug fixes, **please open an issue upfront** telling me about your plans, so I can make sure your work is not for nothing and potentially help you out, should it be needed.
+Also, if you intend to do more than tiny bug fixes, **please open an issue upfront** telling me about your plans, so I can make sure your work is not for nothing and potentially help you out, should it be needed.